-The Oncological means its inbuilt in human life, it’s inevitable, it can’t be remedied because that is the default setting of human life and one must accept it; whereas ontic has been described as clinical, remediable, and something can be done about it and we must exercise our free will to correct it.
+The Ontological means its inbuilt in human life, it’s inevitable, it can’t be remedied because that is the default setting of human life and one must accept it; whereas ontic has been described as clinical, remediable, and something can be done about it and we must exercise our free will to correct it.

 Following this argument, people have understood existentialism as nihilistic, as according to this philosophy, we cannot eliminate the negative forces from our personality completely.
 These negative elements and suffering are bound to be there, and we have got to accept it.
 This comes with the fact that we are human beings, one day we will die, our loved ones will die, life is uncertain, anything can happen to anyone at any time.
-No matter who one is, a good life is not guaranteed to no one and many of us end up seeing our lives as broken, not complete.
+No matter who one is, a good life is not guaranteed to anyone and many of us end up seeing our lives as broken, not complete.
 It can cause unhappiness if one doesn’t understand the definition of normalcy properly.

 We normally assume that normal life means having a reasonable amount of money, caring and loving parents, supportive and understanding spouse, a well-paying job, a good house to live in, freedom from illness, and if that is missing, then we conclude “my life is not normal”.